 - Double hung windows

-These are the most common types of windows installed in older homes.
+double hung windows with warranty lenexa ks are the most common types of windows installed in older homes.
 These windows have two parts called sashes.
 They overlap by a slight bit and let the top and bottom sashes to slide up or down.
 This dual action calls for enhanced ventilation, especially in the summertime when the air tends to flow in and out of the windows.
 Typically, these windows were supported by the counterweight to be held open.
 Nowadays, they are usually held open by springs.

 - Awning window